TobikoData/sqlmesh/docs/quickstart/ui.md

 ![Incremental model open in editor](./ui/ui-quickstart_incremental-model.png)

-Modify the incremental SQL model by adding a new column to the query:
+Modify the incremental SQL model by adding a new column to the query.
+Press `Cmd + S` (`Ctrl + S` on Windows) to save the modified model file and display the updated lineage:

 ![Incremental model modified in editor](./ui/ui-quickstart_incremental-model-modified.png)

-Press `Cmd + S` (`Ctrl + S` on Windows) to save the modified model file.

 ## 4. Plan and apply updates
 Preview the impact of the change by clicking the `Run Plan` button in the top right.